Tuesday, Dec. 11, 2018 | 2:55 p.m.

 Authorities had alleged that Holper would prescribe Subsys — canisters that shoot a spray of Fentanyl-based medicine used to treat cancer patients — to people who didn’t meet the requirements for the prescription, officials said.

 The U.S., which is in the midst of a drug epidemic, has seen steady increases in deaths related to opioids, including Fentanyl and its other synthetic variations.
-Opioids killed an estimated 72,000 victims in 2017, according to federal data.
+All drugs killed an estimated 72,000 victims in 2017, according to federal data.
+Opioids contributed to roughly 47,600 of those deaths.

 Holper prescribed Subsys and other opioids to a patient from 2013 to 2015, according to his complaint.
 Afterward, he continued to give her the canisters without a prescription, officials said.